taliweiss/tw-intro-to-lab-automation-project-requirements/Project7-Analog signals/README.md

 # Project7 - Analog!

+The Arduino Uno has only 6 hardware PWM pins
+Pins with PWM on Uno: 3, 5, 6, 9, 10, 11
+If you try to use standard PWM on pin 4 using analogWrite(4, value), it will compile, but it won’t output a real PWM signal — just a constant HIGH or LOW.

 1. Understand the difference between analog and digital signals
 1. Learn to use a voltmeter and scope
 1. Measure analog signals